Configuring Network Rules

 • When Route/NAT settings or TLS inspection is in effect, it implies that Cato enables TCP proxy on the traffic.

 • The implicit network default rule for the Cato Cloud is to act as a TCP proxy.
-As such, if no prior rule matched the traffic, the TCP proxy is applied.
+As such, if no prior rule matches the traffic, the TCP proxy is applied.

 • TCP Acceleration is disabled (grayed out) for rules that use Alternative WAN as the primary or secondary transport.